callaghanmt-training/rc-lesson-plans/swd6/swd6.md

 6. GPUs
     - 50 mins content

-All have 10 mins of both exercises and solutions.
+All have 10 mins each of both exercises and solutions.

-Delivery includes either lesson 5 or 6.
+Delivery options include either lesson 5 or 6.

-### Option 1: Including Parallelisation
+### Option 1: Including lesson 5.
+Parallelisation

 | Time     | Session                                       | No. of helpers | Learner activities                                  |
 | -------- | --------------------------------------------- | -------------- | --------------------------------------------------- |